thenameiskartik/Minimal-Spotify/README.md

 This is a spotify clone with Minimalistic UI, built using ReactJS.
 To see the deployment, visit [Minimal-Spotify](https://thenameiskartik.github.io/Minimal-Spotify).

+Note: This spotify clone is in development mode due to which users must be added manually at Spotify Developer Portal and maximum of 25 users can only be added.
+By visiting above link you will be able to login but your data wont be fetched from Spotify API unless user is added.
+Thank you.

 # Getting Started with Create React App